 Hen-keeping Starter Guide

 Hen-keeping is an incredibly rewarding experience and ex-commercial hens are ideal for beginners.
-Here are the basics you need to get started.
+These hens make great pets, with fun and inquisitive personalities that will soon become part of your family.
+Here are some basic tips to get you started.

 Choosing your coop

-There are lots of coops to choose from so here are some suggestions to help you find the best home for your girls:
+There are lots of coops to choose from but your girls will be happy as long as they have a safe, cosy and comfortable environment.
+Below are some things to consider to help you provide the best possible home for your girls:

 - Keepers can buy a purpose-built hen house or convert an ordinary shed/outbuilding.